shakes76/PatternAnalysis-2024/recognition/2D U-net HAN YANG 49058194/README.md

     - In my `predict.py` code. <br />Output: `Model achieved the desired Dice score of 0.75 or above: 0.81`.

 ## Result
-The model successfully achieve a Dice score of at least 0.75 on the test set.
+The model successfully achieve a Dice score of at least 0.75 on the test set.<br />
+With `test_driver.py` output: `Model achieved the desired Dice score of 0.75 or above: 0.81`.